awsdocs/aws-cloudformation-user-guide/doc_source/stacksets-delete.md

 ## Delete Service Roles \(Optional\)<a name="stacksets-delete-roles"></a>

-Delete the service roles that you created as part of the [Prerequisites: Granting Permissions for Stack Set Operations](stacksets-prereqs.md) for the walkthrough in this guide\.
-The roles that you created to get started with StackSets are named **AWSCloudFormationStackSetAdministrationRole** in the administrator account, and **AwsCloudFormationStackSetExecutionRole** in each target account\.
+Delete the service roles that StackSets required for stack set creation\.
+For self\-managed stack sets, the roles you created as part of the [Prerequisites for Stack Set Operations](stacksets-prereqs.md) for the walkthrough in this guide are named **AWSCloudFormationStackSetAdministrationRole** in the administrator account, and **AwsCloudFormationStackSetExecutionRole** in each target account\.
 For more information about deleting roles, see [Deleting Roles and Instance Profiles](http://docs.aws.amazon.com/IAM/latest/UserGuide/id_roles_manage_delete.html) in the *IAM User Guide*\.

 **To delete a service role by using the AWS Management Console**